Welcome to the Plant Breeding and Genetics Section in the School of Integrative Plant Science

 Research & Extension

-Through comparative trials, publications, field days, training programs, and seed conferences, the department conducts many extension and outreach activities that provide reliable advice about crop varieties that perform best in New York and the Northeast.
+Through comparative trials, publications, field days, training programs, and seed conferences, the section conducts many extension and outreach activities that provide reliable advice about crop varieties that perform best in New York and the Northeast.
 Faculty members use experience, technology, and innovation to interact with industry and growers' groups in New York State, the nation, and the world.
 Learn More